AnalogStudiosRI/as-webapp-2.0/README.md

 ```

 ###
-** TODO - local proxy support - https://thegreenhouse.atlassian.net/browse/AS-289 **
 To serve a production build locally , like for a demo run:

 ```
 $ npm run demo
 ```

-**Note: it is recommended you run this command from the master branch.
-Ny default this proxies to dev.**
+**Note: it is recommended you run this command from the master branch or a tag.
+By Default this proxies to dev.**

 ## Testing